 All we like sheep have gone astray; we have turned every one to his own way…

--People want their own way, but what they need is a shepherd.
+-People want their own way, but what they need is a shepherd to show the way.

 Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God.

 Simon Peter cut off that soldier’s ear in the garden.
-He boasted that he’d go w/ Jesus ‘til death, and in a matter of hours he was warming himself w/ the enemy and cussing like a sailor, denying Christ.
+He boasted that he’d go with Jesus ‘til death, and in a matter of hours he was warming himself with the enemy and cussing like a sailor, denying Christ.

 Paul spoke of Demas who forsook him, loving this present world.
 It’s amazing how many Christians today are unseparated, and unsanctified.